benjamin-danneville/bdGenerator/docs/pages/scene_requirement.rst

 | The setup is composed of meshes and configurations.
 | The meshes correspond to the final 3D models that will replace the blocking.
-| The configurations allows you to set
+| The configurations allows you to set how the meshes
-| how the meshes assembles together to form the final 3D model.
+| assembles together to form the final 3D model.
 |
 | I recommend you two things :

-- Have the Setup and the Blocking on two different maya folder, so that you can just import the Setup into the blocking scene and then delete it after you've generated you're final scene
+- Have the Setup and the Blocking on two different maya scenes, so that you can just import the Setup into the Blocking scene and then delete it after you've generated you're final scene

 - Group everything under this organization where ``geoSetup_grp`` contains your Meshes and ``configSetup_grp`` contains your Configuration groups